un1dt5/KCSC_Recruitment/README.md

 Question 6: What is the initial full path of the malware right after downloading?

-Câu 2 strings grep ra luôn path download rồi :))
+Từ câu 2 đã có path folder malware tải về
 >Answer: C:\Users\KCSC-NEXO\Downloads\WindowsHealthCheck.py

 Question 7: Data of the key right above the position of the key that malware writes to in the registry?